d0ugherty/board-viz/README.md

 # board-viz
 Visualization for chess board states by reading algebraic and Forsyth-Edwards notation.

-Just a small project to learn C++.
+Could potentially be connected to a chess program for debugging purposes but really just a small project to learn C++.